Outer London: Population

-Outer London continued to grow as population moved from Inner London, reaching a peak in 1951 at 4,517,588.
-The population of Greater London as a whole then started to decline, and the Outer London population fell to 4,230,000 in 1991, before starting to increase again, passing the 1951 peak with a population of 4,942,040 in 2011.
+Outer London continued to grow as population moved from Inner London, surpassing the Inner London population in 1951 at 4,517,588.
+The population of Greater London as a whole then started to decline, and the Outer London population fell from the 1951 peak to 4,230,000 in 1991.
+Since 1991 the Outer London population has been increasing again, surpassing the 1951 peak with a population of 4,942,040 in 2011.
+The population at the 2021 Census was 5,395,500.
+Over 60% of the population of Greater London lives in Outer London.

+Economy

+In 2002 there were 1.64 million jobs located in Outer London, which accounted for 42% of total jobs in London.
+Heathrow Airport and Croydon are the most significant locations for employment in Outer London.

+Ethnicity

 Strategic planning

 For the purposes of the London Plan planning document produced by the Mayor of London, Outer London consists of the statutory Outer London boroughs, with the exception of Newham.

 Other definitions

 From 1990 to 2000 London used two telephone area codes with separate codes for 'Inner London' and 'Outer London' (originally 071 and 081 respectively, becoming 0171 and 0181 in 1995).
 The area covered by the 'Outer London' code was widely different from all of the above definitions.

 In 2000, London returned to using a single 020 area code and all official distinctions between 'inner' and 'outer' London numbers ceased at this time.